FlavScents AInsights Entry for Hexanal (Aldehyde C-6) (CAS: 66-25-1)

 3. Natural Occurrence & Formation

-Hexanal is naturally found in a variety of plants and fruits, including apples, bananas, and citrus fruits.
-It is also present in essential oils such as eucalyptus and peppermint.
-Hexanal is commonly formed through the oxidative degradation of unsaturated fatty acids, particularly linoleic acid, during processes like lipid peroxidation.
-This pathway is significant in the context of food spoilage and the development of off-flavors.
-Its presence in natural sources supports its designation as a "natural flavor" or "natural fragrance" component.
+Hexanal naturally occurs in a variety of plants and fruits, including apples, bananas, and tomatoes.
+It is formed through the oxidative degradation of linoleic acid, a common fatty acid in plant tissues.
+This process can occur during the ripening of fruits or when plant tissues are damaged.
+Hexanal's presence in natural sources supports its designation as a "natural flavor" or "natural fragrance" component.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs